BenjaminAbt/SustainableCode/csharp/create-empty-collection/readme.md

-# 🌳 Sustainable Code - List vs. HashSet 📊
+# 🌳 Sustainable Code - Create Empty Collections 📊

 A small example of how an empty collection can be created efficiently.